3 THINGS YOU MUST KNOW IF YOU ARE SERVED WITH LEGAL PAPERS REGARDING A FAMILY LAW CASE OR CONTEMPLATING YOUR OWN FAMILY LAW CASE

 Family Law is a generic term used to describe cases that are handled by the Family Law Department of the California Superior Court.
 They include divorces, paternity cases, most domestic violence cases, Child Support cases, Spousal Support cases, Division of Community Property and Custody & Visitation cases.

 1. Find a family law attorney and speak to him/her as soon as possible.
-Most attorneys offer a free initial consultation, please take advantage of the consultation.
+Most attorneys offer a consultation, please take advantage of the consultation.
 Our office offers the consultations in person, over the phone, or via Skype (which is a free online video call, and which is growing in popularity).

 I stress that the consultation should take place ASAP because there are time lines which must be observed which may have a substantial impact on your ability to have custody of, or to visit your children; or not observing the time lines could jeopardize your financial interests.